What Types Of PPC Ads Are There? 8 Types Of PPC Ads

 We have seen good results with Amazon Advertising.
 However, if you are doing paid advertising to your Amazon page as well as to your website, then make sure you look at total sales as well.
 This is because there is a danger of Amazon Advertising taking sales from your website.

 There are many PPC advertising platforms and ad types available.
 In this blog, I have spoken about eight of the leading PPC ad types that most advertisers use.
 Most advertisers who start with PPC advertising begin with a search campaign on Google Ads.
 This is often a good starting point for a lot of PPC advertisers.
 However, there are so many more options available to you.
 It is crucial to test new ad types and find the PPC advertising strategy that is right for your business.
-To learn more about PPC advertising, take a look at our PPC FAQ section.
+Now that you know more about the various ad types, for a more detailed guide on what is required to manage a Google Ads account, have read of our blog on PPC management.